paulipa/sico-wiki/services/ingame-services/mining-fleets.md

 This way all players who wish to mine always know what fleet to join and what to do when in the fleet!

-Once you are about to close down the fleet or if the fleet has been online for a good while (around 1 hour) you should give the members some FAT points.

 # Coalition fundraising fleets
 Any player with the mining booster role is able to raise coalition fund raising fleets.
 The income from these fleets will be used to support other coalition programs such as the capital ship program.